wgmyers/chordbook/README.md

 ------

-Output is designed to be pluggable, so users can easily create their own output formats at will.
+Output is designed to be pluggable, so users can easily create their own output plugins easily.
 For now there are only two, 'text', and 'html', which produce text and html output respectively.

-Output currently goes directly to stdout rather than files.
+See the chordbook/output directory for code.
+Outputters inherit from the _base.py base class.

+Default output format is html.

+By default an input file foo.cbk will produce output written to html/foo.html

+If the -s switch is given, output is sent to stdout instead.

 Roadmap
 -------